Linaro/website/_posts/2012/01/2012-01-10-december-ceo-report.markdown

 **In July** we made our first Linux 3.0 kernel release; Lava received a dashboard UI; and initial hard float build work was handed over to distributions including Debian and Ubuntu.

-**August** saw Google announcing the acquisition of Motorola Mobile; HP halted webOS work; Linaro delivered a working sched_mc on ARM; and announced support for 'stable' kernel releases.
+**August** saw Google announcing the acquisition of Motorola Mobile; HP halted webOS work; Linaro delivered a working sched_mc on Arm; and announced support for 'stable' kernel releases.

-**In September** Linaro discussed the path towards a single ARM kernel; LAVA started continuous integration of multiple kernel source trees; the toolchain group delivered -O3 as a high performance stable build level on gcc.
+**In September** Linaro discussed the path towards a single Arm kernel; LAVA started continuous integration of multiple kernel source trees; the toolchain group delivered -O3 as a high performance stable build level on gcc.

-**In October** Linaro moved into the top 20 in kernel contributors - arch/arm code lines were actually reduced; ARM announced A7, big.LITTLE and the v8 architecture.
+**In October** Linaro moved into the top 20 in kernel contributors - arch/arm code lines were actually reduced; Arm announced A7, big.LITTLE and the v8 architecture.

 **In November** Google released Ice Cream Sandwich at last, and Linaro provided initial preview builds on all member platforms within 10 days.
 The Landing teams have a single tree that builds for both TI OMAP and Samsung Exynos; the UMM project delivers its first dma_buf patchset, and we started evaluating big.LITTLE work.